RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - Padelify.md

-<h1 align="center">Farewell</h1>
+<h1 align="center">Padelify</h1>
 <p align="center">2025, November 23  &nbsp; .  &nbsp; Hey!
 I´m <a href="https://www.linkedin.com/in/rosanafssantos/">Rosana</a>, and I’m excited to join you on this adventure on my <code>2</code>-day-streak in<a href="https://tryhackme.com"> TryHackMe</a>.<br>Use red-teaming techniques to bypass the WAF and obtain admin access to the web application. &nbsp;&nbsp;Access it <a href="https://tryhackme.com/room/farewell">here</a>.<br><br><img width="1200px" src="https://github.com/user-attachments/assets/2560eade-3a10-4d5a-bbb5-be7cb4b7dcef"></p>

 <h2>1 .
-Farewell</h2>
+Padelify</h2>
-<p><em>The farewell server will be decommissioned in less than 24 hours.
-Everyone is asked to leave one last message, but the admin panel holds all submissions.
-Can you sneak into the admin area and read every farewell message before the lights go out?</em>
+<p>You’ve signed up for the Padel Championship, but your rival keeps climbing the leaderboard.
+The admin panel controls match approvals and registrations.
+Can you crack the admin and rewrite the draw before the whistle?<br>

 Note: In case you want to start over or restart all services, visit <code>http://MACHINE_IP/status.php</code>.</p>